 The history of Go stretches back some 3-4,000 years and the rules have remained essentially unchanged throughout this very long period.
 The game probably originated in China and the future of Tibet was once decided over a Go board when the Buddhist ruler refused to go into battle; instead he challenged the aggressor to a game of Go.

 In the Far East, where it originated, Go enjoys great popularity today, and interest in the game is growing steadily in Europe and America.
-More detail on the history of the game is here.

 Like Chess, Go is a game of skill - it has been described as being like four Chess games going on together on the same board - but it differs from Chess in many ways.
 The rules of Go are very simple and though, like Chess, it is a challenge to players' analytical skills, there is far more scope in Go for intuition.